StoatPower/robots_are_fun_umbrella/README.md

 ## Preamble

-Though I may be stretching the requirement for for the API to be written in "Javascript, Typescript, .NET Core, _or a similar language_", I chose to do so for a few reasons:
+This project was completing with Elixir, and though I may be stretching the requirement by for the API to be written in "Javascript, Typescript, .NET Core, _or a similar language_", I chose to do so for a few reasons:

 * **Primarily** - it happens to be the only language I've been working with on a daily basis for the last year and a half, so it's the most reasonable way for me to complete a take-home at